 The Directors have, with the concurrence of the NC, decided that the optimum size of a Board for effective deliberation and decision making is between 10 and 12, and that the Board should have a maximum of 12 Directors, taking into account the nature and scope of the operations of the Company, the requirements of the Company’s businesses and the need to avoid undue disruptions from changes to the composition of the Board and Board Committees.

 The NC reviews annually whether a Director or potential candidate for the Board is considered an independent director bearing in mind the Code’s definition of an “independent director” and guidance as to the relationships, the existence of which would deem a Director not to be independent (Guideline 2.3).

-There is a strong independence element in the Board, with the NC considering 10 out of 11 Directors to be independent.
+There is a strong independence element in the Board, with the NC considering eight out of its current nine Directors to be independent.
 The NC has ascertained that for the period under review, all the non-executive Directors are independent.
-For transparency, the NC has set out its determination of the independence of Mr Lucien Wong and Ms Janet Ang.
+For transparency, the NC has set out its determination of the independence of Mr Andrew Lim and Ms Janet Ang.

-For the above reasons, the NC has determined Mr Wong and Ms Ang to be independent Directors.
+For the above reasons, the NC has determined Mr Lim and Ms Ang to be independent Directors.